 Recurrent and severe droughts over the past two decades have led to a significant deterioration in Djibouti’s humanitarian situation.
-The population’s coping capacities have eroded, causing rural to urban migration and leaving households unable to generate sufficient income to meet basic needs.
+The population’s coping capacities have been eroded, causing rural to urban migration and leaving households unable to generate sufficient income to meet basic needs.

 The presence of migrants and refugees has created additional pressure on the state’s limited capacity.
 There has been an influx of refugees from Yemen since the escalation of conflict in March 2015.
 Additionally, the country hosts long-term Somali, Ethiopian, and Eritrean refugees, as well as Djiboutian returnees from Yemen, and transiting migrants.

 INFORM measures Djibouti’s risk of humanitarian crisis and disaster to be high, at 5.4/10, an increase from 5.2/10 in 2018.
 Lack of coping capacity is of concern at 6.4/10, and vulnerability at 5.4/10.
 Humanitarian needs are severely increasing as refugee camps are overwhelmed with refugees and migrants.

 Food security, mainly in southeastern, northwestern and Obock regions.